 Since then my husband and I have a saying: “Impossible bananas.”
 We use it whenever we can’t get something that we should be able to get and also every time I see caramelized bananas on the menu.

 Last week, when I was in Cuba, I was able to have my Impossible Bananas almost every day, not the same as the Costa Rican ones, but still very good.
 They were bathed in sugar syrup with some butter, orange juice and rum – perfection!

-Bananas – 2 large
+- 2 large bananas

-- Preheat oven to 375F.
+- Preheat the oven to 400F.

-- Spray baking pan with oil.
+- Spray the baking pan with oil.

-- Cut bananas in half and then slice each half lengthwise to end up with four quarters.
+- Cut the bananas in half and then slice each half lengthwise to end up with four quarters.